Bill’s practice focuses exclusively on Aboriginal and Indigenous law.

 Bill Taggart’s comprehensive review of the Anishnabek Nation Governance Agreement appears in Key Developments in Aboriginal Law, Volume 2 edited by Thomas Isaac and published by Thomson Reuters.

-Bill is recognized as a leading lawyer in the 2023 edition of The Best Lawyers™ in Canada in aboriginal law.
+Bill is recognized as a leading lawyer in the 2024 edition of The Best Lawyers™ in Canada in Aboriginal law / Indigenous Practice.

 Edited by Thomas Isaac and published by Thomson Reuters, 2021